Charmed: Budget cuts

-Opening credits
+Opening sequence

-Charmed featured a cold opening, and its opening credits was used to introduce the main and supporting cast members in each season.
-It consisted of various scenes from episodes and individual footages of the cast that were mostly updated from season to season.
-The opening began with images of the Golden Gate Bridge and flashing shots of the triquetra symbol in a circle.
-The show's title card then appeared, featuring the triquetra symbol and Book of Shadows.
-After the title card shot in the seasons 1–3 opening, scenes from the pilot episode were shown, which included an overhead view of the sisters casting a spell at a round table and a shot of them coming downstairs.
-A scene of the sisters reciting a spell was then shown with the word "starring."
-This was followed by the individual footages and names of each lead actress; Shannen Doherty's appeared first, then Holly Marie Combs' and Alyssa Milano's, followed by the individual footages and names of each supporting cast member, with the exception of its first five episodes, in which Milano was the last to be billed.
-The last few scenes in the opening showed the sisters' cat, a San Francisco cable car, and lastly the sisters walking upstairs into their home, with Doherty's character closing the door using her telekinetic powers.
+Charmed uses its opening sequence to introduce the main and supporting cast members in each season.
+It consists of scenes from various episodes and miscellaneous footage of the cast which was updated from season to season.
+The opening begins with images of the Golden Gate Bridge and flashing shots of the triquetra symbol in a circle.
+The show's title card then appears, featuring the triquetra symbol and Book of Shadows.
+After the title card in the opening of seasons 1 to 3, scenes from the pilot episode are shown, including an overhead view of the sisters casting a spell at a round table and a shot of them coming downstairs.
+A scene of the sisters reciting a spell is then shown with the word "Starring."
+This is followed by clips of each main and supporting cast member, though the supporting cast is omitted from the first five episodes, in which Milano was the last to be billed.
+The last few scenes in the opening show the sisters' cat, a San Francisco cable car, and lastly the sisters walking upstairs into their home, with Doherty's character closing the door using her telekinetic powers.